James Maury

 In February 1742, Maury went to England and was ordained as an Anglican cleric of the established Church of England.
 Returning to Virginia, The Reverend James Maury was in charge for one year of a parish in King William County and then served for 18 years in Louisa County at Fredericksville Parish.
 He was highly regarded for his piety and learning.
-Maury was in charge of his parish until his death on June 9, 1769.
+Maury was in charge of this parish until his death on June 9, 1769.

 Early life and education

 He was the son of Matthew Maury, a French Huguenot, who was born in Castel Mauron, in Gascony, and his wife, Mary Anne Fontaine, daughter of Rev. James Fontaine and Anne Elizabeth Boursiquot.
 James Maury was born per his tombstone, April 8, 1717, in Dublin.
-Shortly after his birth, the family emigrated to the Virginia colony, where hundreds of Huguenot refugees had settled above the falls of the James River in the early 1700s.
+Soon after his birth, the family emigrated to the Virginia colony, where hundreds of Huguenot refugees had settled above the falls of the James River during the early 1700s.

 Maury was tutored and attended The College of William and Mary.
 After ordination to the Anglican ministry on July 31, 1742, he was appointed usher of its grammar school.